sjml/beschi/docs/dev/writers.md

 You could proceed to do an entire writer in your handwritten implementation, but this is usually the point at which I start building the generator.

+## Generation Priorities

+Making automatically generated code is a tradeoff, and with Beschi I'm actively trying to get the code as close as possible to best practices in the target language, so there's even more tradeoffs than normal.

+So, the priorities go as follows:

+1. Creating code that compiles with no warnings in target language.
+    - thus, data members are renamed to snake_case when generating Rust code.
+(Suppressible with `--rust-no-rename`)
+2. Creating code that works as expected in target language.
+    - thus, data members are renamed to Uppercase when generating Go code to ensure that they are accessible to client code.
+(Suppressible with `--go-no-rename`)
+3. THEN principle of least surprise.
+    - thus, data members are **not** renamed to UpperCamelCase in C#, because they do not trigger any warnings or have any semantic differences.

 ## Admonitions

 * All numbers are read and written as little-endian.